cafebazaar/unitypurchasing/unitypurchasing-unity/Assets/Bazaar/Purchasing/Documentation~/UnityIAPAppleConfiguration.md

 ### Getting Started

 1. Write a game implementing Unity IAP.
-See [Unity IAP Initialization](UnityIAPInitialization.md).
+See [Unity IAP Initialization](Overview.md).

-1. Keep the game's product identifiers on-hand for use in iTunes Connect later.
+1. Keep the game's product identifiers on-hand for use in App Store Connect later.

     ![](images/IAPAppleImage0.png)